jonaddams/sign/project-plan.md

 - ReactDatePickerCustom component updated for better usability
 - Database schema updated with expires_at column for documents

+### Current Status (as of April 24, 2025)

+- Multi-step framework is complete and fully functional
+- Mobile-responsive layouts implemented across all key components
+- Field Placement (Step 3) implementation now fully works on both desktop and mobile with optimized layout
+- Document viewer fixed to properly function on mobile devices
+- Templates page enhanced with mobile-friendly card layout
+- Authentication routes streamlined with removal of redundant code
+- All views properly adapt to different viewport sizes for a consistent user experience
+- Document expiration feature fully implemented and tested
+- Mobile drag-and-drop interactions optimized for touch devices
+- Implementation remains on schedule with email customization next in the pipeline

 ### Implementation Schedule

 1. **Week 1 (April 16-22)**: Set up state management and basic multi-step framework